 A burrow is an underground tunnel or tunnel network created by an animal.
-Burrows provide a safe place to live out the way of predators or harsh weather conditions.
-Burrows can be created in a range of different habitats and substrates and can be simple, consisting of one tunnel with a single entrance or complex with many joining tunnels and multiple entrances.
+They provide a safe place to live away from predators and harsh weather conditions and can be created in a range of different habitats and substrates.
+They can be simple, consisting of one tunnel with a single entrance, or complex, with many joining tunnels and multiple entrances.

 Fascinating facts about some of the world’s most amazing animals.
 From Aardvarks to Zebras our A-Z of the animal world is guaranteed to inspire.
 If your favourite animal’s not yet included, please let us know.
 Check out the Top 3 most loved animals! »

 Adapted to live in some of the harshest conditions on earth, the arctic fox can survive in temperatures as low as -50C (-58F)

 Translated from Spanish to mean ‘little armoured one’, armadillos are the only living mammal with such a shell!

 Badgers are fantastic diggers.
 They live in family groups in underground homes known as setts.
 Setts can have many rooms, linked by tunnels and and are kept exceptionally clean.